Grunt-139/AzureGhostReplay/README.md

 ###IsInitialized

-Returns whether the Azure connection is established or not
+Returns whether the Azure connection is initialized, meaning a container exists for the user

 * **Parameters :**  None
 * **Returns :**  True if user's container has been created/exists, false if not